-As Chef Gaz explains, when you visit Winteringham Fields, you can expect a dining experience like no other.
+As Head Chef, Gaz, explains, when you visit Winteringham Fields, you can expect a dining experience like no other.
 A believer of locally sourced ingredients, you can expect to taste the seasons and savour the freshest vegetables and meat in his dishes.

 Read all about Gaz’s Spring favourites below:

 Where is the meat used in the spring menu dishes sourced from?

 “We’re working very closely with farmers in the Lakes District for our beef, and we use Aubrey Allen for our duck.
 We’re also in the process of developing a lamb dish which is very close to being put on the menu, which will use lamb raised in Winteringham village!”